KyleCard/S_aureus_evolution/README.md

 If you use this code or data, please cite the associated manuscript:

-Card K., Crozier D., et al. (2025).
+K. Card, D. Crozier, *et al.* (2025).
 Evolution under vancomycin selection drives divergent collateral sensitivity patterns in Staphylococcus aureus.
 [Manuscript].

 An updated citation with DOI will be added upon publication.
 You may also cite this repository’s specific commit if referencing code.